Join me!

 Did you glue felt or anything to keep the coaster from marking the furniture?

-When sanded they are smooth so won’t scratch anything, and they are varnished and dry so they don’t stain.
+When sanded, they are smooth, so they won’t scratch anything, and they are varnished and dry, so they don’t stain.
 You certainly could put felt or little feet on them if you choose, though.

 What can I do with these wooden coasters?